 Docents engage guests in conversations about a wide range of topics that support the Academy's "explore, explain, and sustain" mission.
 As a docent, you will receive comprehensive training in visitor engagement and scientific principles.

 Docents are asked to commit to three 3.5-hour shifts per month for not less than one year.
 To explore this opportunity further, please review the formal docent position description below.

 Learn to teach informal science education and/or help evaluate our programs.
 This training program is designed to provide an in-depth, hands-on experience for people interested in pursuing a career in informal education.
 Participants will work alongside the Academy’s Education staff to learn about the different facets of school programs in a museum.

-These short-term placements typically require 10 hours per week during academic semesters.
+These short-term placements typically require 10 hours per week during academic semesters, and can be modified to include the optimal hours or project-based focus needed for academic credit.
 Hours are only available on weekdays.
-A few positions are available throughout the year, and recruitment for the spring semester begins early December 2014.
+A few positions are available throughout the year, with special assignments available for bilingual candidates.

 Put your office, organizational, and computer skills to good use by providing administrative assistance to Academy staff.
 Volunteers who work behind the scenes enjoy a variety of assignments tailored to their interests and abilities.